History

 So, on that mid-July morning, Stafford Pharmacy came to life.
 All that you might expect in a small community pharmacy found a place in those 970 square feet.
 From cough & cold products to greeting cards & wrap; creams, lotions, shampoo, and baby care – all fit neatly within the three aisles and six end aisles.
 It’s really amazing what you can do with a good sense of organization and a good dose of motivation.
 We almost miss those heady days of the new business venture.
 The excitement, the adrenalin rush and the naïve optimism that we would be successful, that we would see growth of our new business.
 No one explained to us until a year later that only 50% of new business ventures fail after the first year and another 50% fall by the wayside by the fifth year.
 In hindsight, it’s better that we didn’t know.

 The leased Bay #9, which was the end bay at the time, was the home of Sarducci’s Pizza.
-After a change in the Pizza Restaurant’s ownership and a final decision to close, our second expansion opportunity became available in 1989.
-This second expansion gave the necessary floor space to expand our home healthcare department.
-Laura Shaskin joined the business venture full time, leaving behind her nursing position at the Lethbridge Regional Hospital, Intensive Care Unit.
+After a change in the Pizza Restaurant’s ownership and a final decision to close, a second expansion opportunity became available in 1989.
+This second expansion gave the necessary floor space to expand the home healthcare department.
+Laura Shaskin (Igor’s sister) joined the business venture full time, leaving behind her nursing position at the Lethbridge Regional Hospital, Intensive Care Unit.
 A major step and a bold step for Laura as she joined the ranks of professionals in business.
-This move however, established our intention to pursue home healthcare very seriously and to make it a significant focus of the business.
-As a result, Stafford Pharmacy & Home Healthcare became our trade name.
+This move established our intention to pursue home healthcare seriously and to make it a significant focus of the business.
+With this focus, Stafford Pharmacy & Home Healthcare became our new trade name.

 There was no doubt that this business division saw significant growth as it soon became necessary to approach the Mall with a request for additional space.
 By now, the Mall is fully leased and there are no further leasing opportunities.
 Therefore, the request for more space required that the Mall owners now add new leasable space to the existing Mall structure.
 With that decision, Wesbridge Construction began an addition of approximately 1000 sq ft to the entire west facing side of the pharmacy.
 This construction began in September 1993 and was completed just days before Christmas that same year.
 This would be our final physical addition and allowed for the moving of single entry doors, all on the West frontage of the store, to be reduced to two doors on a new North exposure.
 No more separate entrys/exits that made entry into the business difficult during the many westerly windy days.